-Local suppliers mainly compete in low-end consumables, artificial teeth, hearing aids, Mechano-therapy apparatus, wheel chairs, etc. Nevertheless, high-end consumables such as diagnostic imaging and endoscopy will maintain the need for import products.
+Chinese suppliers mainly compete in low-end consumables, false teeth, hearing aids, mechano-therapy apparatus, wheelchairs, etc. Demand for high-end consumables, such as diagnostic imaging and endoscopy, top the list for in-demand imported products.

-The import and export of pharmaceutical and health products totaled USD 103.4 billion in 2016, slightly up by 0.73 % compared to the total in 2015, with exports accounting for about USD 55.4 billion and imports approximately USD 48 billion.
-Ignoring local currency depreciation, China’s imports and exports of pharmaceutical and health products grew by 4.41% and 10.42% respectively in terms of RMB in 2016.
+The import and export of pharmaceutical and dietary supplement products totaled USD 114.8 billion in 2018, with exports accounting for about USD 64.4 billion and imports approximately USD 50.4 billion.

 Healthcare Policy Issues

-The healthcare market in China is one of the most promising for U.S. exports in the long-term given its size and growth potential.
-Rising per capita income, an aging population, greater access to healthcare and regulatory reform are key drivers that will enhance the appeal of China’s market to U.S. companies.
+China is one of the most promising healthcare markets for U.S. exports in the long-term given its size and growth potential.
+Rising per capita income, an aging population, greater access to healthcare and recent regulatory reforms are key drivers that will enhance the appeal of China’s market to U.S. companies.
 There are, however, significant challenges for U.S. companies in this market.
-The Chinese government is focused on healthcare as one of its priority sectors, and China is therefore seeking to cultivate national champions and to promote indigenous innovation and R&D investment and to reduce import dependency.
+The Chinese government is focused on healthcare as one of its priority sectors, and China is therefore seeking to cultivate national champions, to promote indigenous innovation and R&D investment and to reduce import dependency.
 Market access barriers commonly faced in China include regulatory approval delays, lack of meaningful IP protection and enforcement, pricing and reimbursement controls, and procurement preferences that increasingly advantage domestic companies over foreign multinationals.
 China has also put in place additional tariffs on medical device imports from the United States.
-Encouragingly, Chinese regulators have made significant progress improving clinical trial approval timelines and making it easier to conduct multi-regional clinical trials, improving intellectual property protections, and accelerating the review and approval of new drug and medical device applications.
-If implemented, such reforms would meaningfully improve the regulatory environment for U.S. firms and promote access to innovative treatments for Chinese patients.
+Encouragingly, Chinese regulators have made significant progress improving clinical trial approval timelines and making it easier to conduct multi-regional clinical trials, as well as accelerating the review and approval of new drug and medical device applications.
+Such reforms will meaningfully improve the regulatory environment for U.S. firms and promote access to innovative treatments for Chinese patients.

-A great number of foreign companies have elected to set up a representative office to manage product registration, promotion, marketing, training, and support while at the same time appointing regional or local distributors for sales, actual operations, logistics, and receivables with hospitals.
+A large number of foreign companies elect to establish a representative office to manage product registration, promotion, marketing, training, and support while at the same time appointing regional or local distributors for sales, operations, logistics, and receivables with hospitals.

 Models for establishing your own trading company do exist.
 For example, if you establish a FICE (Foreign Invested Commercial Enterprise), it is not necessary to use a local partner.
 A FICE has the right to distribute in China as well as to export to foreign markets.

-China is a big market, varying greatly from one region to another.
+China is a vast market, varying greatly from one region to another.
 China is normally divided into three major markets: north, south, and east.
-However, they can be further divided into the northeast and mid-west markets.
-Depending on the types of products, U.S. companies can enter the Chinese market through regional distributors that can broadly cover secondary markets.
+However, China can also be further divided into the northeast and mid-west markets.
+Depending on the types of products, U.S. companies can enter the Chinese market through regional distributors that broadly cover secondary markets.
 However, U.S. firms usually rely on local Tier II or Tier III distributors for sales in each locality.

-Direct contact with the right local distributors may give foreign companies greater control and better representation.
-These local distributors are also highly product or department-oriented.
-Selecting the right distributor can be an important, key success factor.
-Brand owners and manufacturers are advised to support distributors on training and marketing etc. in order to maintain competitiveness in the market.
+Direct contact with the right local distributors will help foreign companies ensure greater control and better representation.
+Local distributors are highly focused on specific products or departments.
+Selecting the right distributor is a key success factor.
+Brand owners and manufacturers are advised to support distributors on training and marketing to maintain market competitiveness.

-Participating in shows/events, ideally with an agent or distributor, offers new-to-market companies greater exposure.
-This provides networking opportunities with key contacts in their specialized field and provides direction for future market expansion.
+Participating in shows/events, ideally with an agent or distributor, offers new-to-market companies’ heightened exposure.
+This provides networking opportunities with key contacts in specialized fields and provides direction for future market expansion.
 Market participants, small to large, all engage in numerous well-known technical seminars and expositions.
 In China, participation in these events is considered very important.